Emirates Mars Mission: Scientific objectives

 To decide on its science objectives, the EMM team consulted the Mars Exploration Program Analysis Group, a NASA-led international forum that considers past and current Mars missions and identifies gaps in knowledge to tackle in future Mars missions.
-The EMM team selected a set of three instruments and a high supersynchronous orbit, to provide a global view of Mars' atmosphere.
+The EMM team selected a set of three instruments and a high supersynchronous orbit, to provide a global view of Mars's atmosphere.
 The EMM orbit has a periapse of about 20,000 km, an apoapse of about 43,000 km and a period of 55 hours.
 This orbit was selected with the goal of studying the atmosphere daily and through seasonal cycles, weather events in the lower atmosphere such as dust storms, and comparing weather at different geographic areas of Mars.
 According to the Hope Mars Mission team, the probe will be the "first true weather satellite" at Mars.

 The Hope probe will study the atmospheric layers of Mars in detail and will provide data to study: the reason for a drastic climatic change in the Martian atmosphere from the time it could sustain liquid water to today, when the atmosphere is so thin water can exist only as ice or vapour, to help understand how and why Mars is losing its hydrogen and oxygen into space, and the connection between the upper and lower levels of the Martian atmosphere.
 Data from the Hope probe will also help model Earth's atmosphere and study its evolution over millions of years.
 All data gained from the mission will be made available to 200 universities and research institutes across the globe for the purpose of knowledge sharing.

+In April 2023, The New York Times reported an updated global map of Mars based on images from the Hope spacecraft.

+During a fly-by performed on March 10 2023, the first-ever close-up global images of the Martian moon Deimos were released, taken by the Mars Hope orbiter.